SESYNC-ci/CSI-2015/Lessons/ReproducibleResearch/reproducible_research.md

-Reproducible Research
+Reproducible Research: who, what, where, why, when & how
 ===============
-author: Kelly Hondula
-font-family: 'Helvetica'
+author: SESYNC Computational Summer Institute July 2015

 Overview